 - Randi K. Bregman, executive director, Vera House

-- Katelyn U. Cowen, director of health promotions
+- Katelyn U. Cowen, director, Office of Health Promotion

 - Tula Goenka, associate professor, Newhouse School of Public Communications